These study guide questions were submitted by real pilots who actually interviewed with Endeavor Air

 When do you need an alternate airport?
 123 Rule one hour before, to one after your ETA, 2000 feet agl, or, 1500 above the HAT, whichever is higher, and 3 miles visibility, or 2 miles above the straight in minimums, whichever is greater.

 How would you rate your current employer?
+8 out of ten, very solid company , family owned.
+Highly qualified coworkers and very professional environment.
+I would like them to have a more organized Maintenace program but I know they are working on it and I’m sure they’ll improve on that in the short future.
+I’m very thankful to them overall for everything they’ve taught me and the trust they have put on me during this last few years.
 The ability to know the worlds AVIATION cultures and the powers of the United nations upon all nation members, the legality of the civil aviation agencies of the world to implement U.N. mandates.
 Our Air Force is the best in the world and has adapted to changing circumstances and delivered protection from and destruction to terrorists 8-9

 What is mach tuck?
 As the aircraft reaches critical mach the nose of the aircraft tends to pitch downwards due to the flow of air over the wing reaching supersonic speeds producing additional life and center of pressure moving rearward.
 As the center of pressure moves rearward the elevators become less effective, pushing the aircraft into a potentially unrecoverable dive.
 Mach tuck is the nose-down pitching movement an aircraft experiences as it passes its critical Mach number (Mcrt).
 With increased speed and aft movement of the shock wave the center of pressure moves rearward creating a nose down tendency.
 If allowed to progress the elevator no longer has the authority to counteract this force and the aircraft will enter a steep sometimes unrecoverable dive.